PaoloDuzioni/next-first-steps/README.md

 - Dynamic pages from data
 - API endpoints
 - CSS Globals and CSS Modules
-- markdown to html data
+- Markdown to HTML data